 The Admissions Department will schedule you for the Accuplacer test(s).
 If you are not able to attend the session chosen for you, please contact the Admission’s Department to reschedule by calling 218-262-7207.

-What if I need to take the Accuplacer test for another MnSCU college?
+What if I need to take the Accuplacer test for another MinnState college?

-If you are attending another college and would like to test at Hibbing, this can be done by contacting the Assessment Coordinator at firstname.lastname@example.org.
-You will need to contact the college where you plan to attend to find out which tests are required for admission to their institution.
-(For example, some colleges require assessment in Sentence Skills in addition to Reading Comprehension and Mathematics).
+If you are attending another college but would like to test at Hibbing, this can be done by contacting the Assessment Coordinator at the college you plan to attend.
+A voucher will be created for you to complete testing @ HCC.

 Can I fail the test?